mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.md

 #### Sender(System.Type,System.Type)
-Creates an instance of based on channel and message types.
+Creates an instance of
+ *See: T:Eliassen.MessageQueueing.Services.IMessageSenderProvider*based on channel and message types.

 ##### Parameters
 * *channelType:* The type of the communication channel.